Scrubditch Care Farm provides therapeutic farm based activities for vulnerable people.

 Students are involved in a variety of activities, working with animals, growing vegetables, fruit and flowers; cooking their produce and learning practical skills.

 Set in a beautiful location with stunning views in open countryside, Scrubditch Care Farm provides meaningful farm-based activities for adults and young people with learning difficulties, challenging behaviour, or mental health problems.
-Students partake in a variety of activities including working with animals, growing vegetables, fruit and flowers, cooking and learning basic woodworking skills.
-We also run weekly ‘feel good farming’ sessions for people living with dementia and struggling with mental health and wellbeing.
+Students perform a variety of activities including working with animals, growing vegetables, fruit and flowers, cooking and learning basic woodworking skills.
+We also run weekly ‘feel good farming’ sessions for people living with dementia or struggling with mental health and wellbeing.

 We are a small registered charity, and the site is a secure and safe environment where our students feel at home.
 They work hard, and have a real sense of pride with their achievements at the end of each day.
 They look forward to their visit to the farm every week.
 The care farm grows with the students and offers rural vocational training which aims to build confidence and develop social and practical skills.